lorisleiva/laravel-actions-docs/2.x/basic-usage.md

 ## Next steps

 Hopefully, this little tutorial helped to see what this package can achieve for you.
-On top of controllers and commands, Laravel Actions also supports jobs and listeners following a very similar usage — by implementing the `asJob` and `asListener` methods.
+On top of controllers and commands, Laravel Actions also supports jobs and listeners following the same conventions — by implementing the `asJob` and `asListener` methods.

+Better yet, **you custom PHP class is never directly used as a controller, job, command or listener**.
+Instead it is wrapped in an appropriate decorator based on what it is running as.
+This means you have full control of your actions and you don't need to worry about cross-pattern conflicts.

-If you like learning by reading code, the "Learn with examples" section is for you.
+If you like learning by reading code, the "[Learn with examples](./examples/generate-reservation-code)" section is for you.
 Each example provide the code of one action, how it's being used or registered and a brief description explaining its purpose.

-Be sure to also check the "Guide" and "References" sections to gain more knowledge on what you can do with actions and to refer back to methods made available to you.
+Be sure to also check the "[Guide](./one-class-one-task)" and "[References](./as-object)" sections to gain more knowledge on what you can do with actions and to refer back to methods made available to you.